 Activities that require payment from artists to participate without additional compensation, such as artist fees, guarantees, in-kind contributions for travel, accommodation, production expenses, or equivalent.

-Fundraising activities
+Fundraising activities.

-Family, religious, anniversary, or community celebrations
+Family, religious, anniversary, or community celebrations.

 Contests and competitions, except if competition is integral to the art form or cultural practice.
 For example: hip-hop and street dance, rap battles, poetry slams, powwows.